bortkam/JustAnotherPomodoro/README.md

 # Credits

-You can find all the links in justAnotherPomodoro's settings
+You can find all the links in JustAnotherPomodoro's settings.

 # Commits